prasannax1/starships/README.md

 The two deck primary hull sits on top of the secondary hull with the warp nacelles extending downwards.
 At the aft part is a small hangar able to contain workbees or a small shuttelpod.

+The Iceland also combines a class 0 habitat with a standard class 0 warp core and two class 0 type 2 engines.

 ##### Auxillary vehicles